Page

 | |

-money rule the world, it is perhaps inevitable that the interests of money will
+the institutions of money rule the world, it is perhaps inevitable that the interests

-take precedence over the interests of people.
-What we are experiencing might best
+of money will take precedence over the interests of people.
+What we are experiencing

-be described as a case of money colonizing life.
-To accept this absurd distortion
+might best be described as a case of money colonizing life.
+To accept this absurd

-of human institutions and purpose should be considered nothing less than an act
+distortion of human institutions and purpose should be considered nothing less

 Korten |